presented by em—

 posts

-I should preface this by saying that this is a personal reflection, and not intended as a universal statement on music appreciation.
-My distaste of certain ideas and approaches is largely fueled by my evolving experience of music, and the way I project that onto the world.
+I want to preface this by saying that this is a reflection, and not intended as a prescription.
+My avoiding certain ideas and approaches is fueled by an evolving experience, and the way I project it.

-Lately, I've grown disillusioned by the way music is sometimes consumed—appreciated, or worse, dismissed for reasons that stray too far from what music fundamentally is.
-Over-intellectualisation can overshadow the raw, emotional experience of sound.
-I know that music can invite discussion of culture, genre, theory, and our personal biases, but when abstractions like these dictate value, I can't help but feel like something vital has been lost.
+Lately I feel myself becoming disillusioned by the way music is sometimes dismissed.
+In particular when abstractions overshadow the raw experience of sound.
+Music can invite discussion of culture, genre, theory, and our personal biases, but when things like this dictate the experience, I can't help but feel like something vital is lost.

 Gigging and my health